gabrielsoltz/metahub/README.md

 You can customize which Context columns to unroll using the options `--output-tags-columns` and `--output-config-columns` as a list of columns.
 If the columns you specified as columns don't exist for the affected resource, they will be empty.
 There is a configuration file under `lib/config/confugration.py` where you can define the default columns for each output mode.

-For example, you can generate an HTML output with MetaTags and add "Owner" and "Environment" as columns to your report using the:
+For example, you can generate an HTML output with Tags and add "Owner" and "Environment" as columns to your report using the:

 ```sh
 ./metahub --output-modes HTML --output -tags-columns Owner Environment